 A read and publish agreement with ACM enables corresponding authors at the University of Essex to publish research articles in ACM’s magazines, conference proceedings, and journals open access with no added costs.
 ACM's website has a full list of titles covered by this deal.

 To make use of the deal, ensure that you use your University of Essex email address on submission to your chosen ACM publication.
-FAQs are available via ACM's website, and if you have any questions please do get in touch.
+FAQs are available via ACM's website, and if you have any questions please get in touch.

 A publish and read agreement with BMJ allows funded* corresponding authors affiliated with the University of Essex to publish original articles reporting primary research (not reviews, commentaries or rapid communications) open access in BMJ’s hybrid journals.